aanthonyawad/codingchallenge-backend-webapp/README.md

 * Create a SQL model for a declaration, and include the appropriate foreign key relationships.
 (It's important not to change the existing SQL model, but to extend from it).

 * Create new endpoint(s) which let a user declare their patent(s) to be part of a standard.
 As in the previous task, ensure that appropriate responses and status codes are returned.

+## How to submit
+Once you're happy with your work and want to submit, `zip` the repo folder and submit it via email to our HR manager.
+Remember to include the whole assignment directory (including hidden files), so we can see your git commit history.

+Best of luck!